ftr9/files-and-folder-to-web/readme.md

-# Export IDE files and folder to web for better visibility of your folder structure
+# Export IDE files and folder to web for better visibility of your project's folder structure